Table of Contents

 - Impact on the quality of their education

-- Not knowing what life may look like once a new normal is established
+- Not knowing what life may look like in a new normal

 - Isolation from friends and family